sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tools/SyntaxHighlightning.md

 Several style specifications are provided for syntax highlighting in other tools than the SARL product.

+## Atom Editor

+[Atom Editor](https://atom.io/) is is a highly configurable text editor.
+This editor uses the TextMate language syntax.

+The SARL style is available on [GitHub](https://raw.githubusercontent.com/sarl/sarl/master/formatting-styles/textmate/sarl.tmLanguage)

 ## GNU source-highlight

 [GNU source-highlight](https://www.gnu.org/software/src-highlite/) is the GNU source code highlightner.